NU-CEM/Atomistic_Simulation/Assignment.md

 1. Introduce the defect into your supercell.
 2. Relax the defect supercell geometry and report: (a) the maximum residual force before and after relaxation, (b) displacement of the surrounding atoms as a function of distance from the defect.
 You may need to rattle your defect supercell to find the lowest energy configuration.
-3. Compute the bandstructure for your defect system and identify the localised energy level(s) associated with the defect.
+3. Compute the density of states for your defect system and identify the localised energy level(s) associated with the defect.
+You may need to specify an initial condition for the magnetic moments to find the lowest energy electronic configuration.

 ### Part 3: Optical Properties — Analysis and Discussion (40 marks, powerpoint walkthrough, individual work)

 1. Create a simple defect electronic level schematic, showing the host valence band, conduction band, and in-gap defect state(s) for your material.
+If you could not compute a defect state position then you can use a value from the literature.
 2. You use a number of approximations (e.g. DFT with a relatively small supercell, inexpensive basis functions, course sampling in reciprocal space, a machine-learnt surrogate model), and the defect is in a neutral charge state — which of these approximations do you think contributes most to any discrepancy with the experimental ZPL?

 ---